arnezt/bep20-generator/README.md

 ---
 component: Home
 title: BEP20 Token Generator | Create BEP20 Token for FREE
-description: Create an BEP20 Token in less than a minute with the new Smart Contract Generator for BEP20 Token.
+description: Create a BEP20 Token in less than a minute with the new Smart Contract Generator for BEP20 Token.
 No login.
 No setup.
 No coding required.
 meta:
     - property: twitter:title
       content: BEP20 Token Generator | Create BEP20 Token for FREE
     - property: og:title
       content: BEP20 Token Generator | Create BEP20 Token for FREE
     - property: twitter:description
-      content: Create an BEP20 Token in less than a minute with the new Smart Contract Generator for BEP20 Token.
+      content: Create a BEP20 Token in less than a minute with the new Smart Contract Generator for BEP20 Token.
 No login.
 No setup.
 No coding required.
     - property: og:description
-      content: Create an BEP20 Token in less than a minute with the new Smart Contract Generator for BEP20 Token.
+      content: Create a BEP20 Token in less than a minute with the new Smart Contract Generator for BEP20 Token.
 No login.
 No setup.
 No coding required.
     - property: og:url
       content: https://vittominacori.github.io/bep20-generator/
 ---